-- parental-agents Defines a named list of servers for inclusion in primary and secondary zones' parental-agents lists. - primaries Defines a named list of servers for inclusion in stub and secondary zones' primaries or also-notify lists.
-(Note: this is a synonym for the original keyword masters, which can still be used, but is no longer the preferred terminology.) - server Sets certain configuration options on a per-server basis. - statistics-channels Declares communication channels to get access to named statistics. - tls Specifies configuration information for a TLS connection, including a key-file, cert-file, ca-file and hostname. - http Specifies configuration information for an HTTP connection, including endponts, listenerclients and streams-per-connection. - trust-anchors Defines DNSSEC trust anchors: if used with the initial-key or initial-ds keyword, trust anchors are kept up-to-date using RFC 5011 trust anchor maintenance; if used with static-key or static-ds, keys are permanent. - managed-keys Is identical to trust-anchors; this option is deprecated in favor of trustanchors with the initial-key keyword, and may be removed in a future release. - trusted-keys Defines permanent trusted DNSSEC keys; this option is deprecated in favor of trustanchors with the static-key keyword, and may be removed in a future release.
+primaries Defines a named list of servers for inclusion in stub and secondary zones' primaries or also-notify lists.
+(Note: this is a synonym for the original keyword masters, which can still be used, but is no longer the preferred terminology.)

+server Sets certain configuration options on a per-server basis.

+statistics-channels Declares communication channels to get access to named statistics.

+tls Specifies configuration information for a TLS connection, including a key-file, cert-file, cafile and hostname.

+trust-anchors Defines DNSSEC trust anchors: if used with the initial-key or initial-ds keyword, trust anchors are kept up-to-date using RFC 5011 trust anchor maintenance; if used with static-key or static-ds, keys are permanent.

+managed-keys Is identical to trust-anchors; this option is deprecated in favor of trust-anchors with the initial-key keyword, and may be removed in a future release.

+trusted-keys Defines permanent trusted DNSSEC keys; this option is deprecated in favor of trust-anchors with the static-key keyword, and may be removed in a future release.